mattowsh/holbertonschool-simple_shell/README.md

 Readme was created

 **PENDING**

 BETTY
-- main.c: interactive y main
-- set_strtok: LINES more 80 chars
+- LINES more 80 chars

 MEMORY LEAKS
 - all files